Yuuyake/Naga/README.md

 #### VirusTotal Hash Checker

 >- Checks given hashes(md5,sha1,sha2) for malicious detection on Virus Total
->- Returns ones that is not detected by McAfee (changeble)
+>- Returns ones with MD5 equivalents that is not detected by McAfee (changeble)
 >- Saves to txt and mails to target adress

            Can be integrated with ATAR, a SOAR tool (SECURITY ORCHESTRATION, AUTOMATION AND RESPONSE).